 The signal is very patchy, and is dependent on the barometric pressure and your provider, however you can normally get a signal if you wander about a bit waving your phone in the air.

 - What do you do in the evenings?

-There is a TV (and a DVD player with losts of DVDs), also a few traditional board games (Chess, Backgammon, Packs of cards, plus a few more).
-There is also a good selection of books about the area and scotland.
+There is a TV (and a DVD player with lots of DVDs), also a few traditional board games (Chess, Backgammon, Packs of cards, plus a few more).
+There is also a good selection of books about the area and Scotland.